Strikes (album)

 Strikes is the third studio album by the American Southern rock band Blackfoot.
-It was released on March 7, 1979 through Atco Records.
+It was released on March 7, 1979, through Atco Records.
 Recording sessions took place at Subterranean Studios in Ann Arbor, at Sound Suite Studios in Detroit, and at Bee Jay Studios in Orlando.
 Production was handled by Henry Weck and Al Nalli.

 The album debuted at number 183 on the Billboard 200 and later reached number 42.
 On April 18, 1986, it received a Platinum certification status by the Recording Industry Association of America.

 It features two singles: "Highway Song", which reached number 26 on the Billboard Hot 100, and "Train, Train", which reached number 38.
-"Train, Train" was originally recorded in 1971 by Rick Medlocke's grandfather Shorty Medlocke and his daughter, as Shorty Medlock & Mickey with the Fla.
-Plow Hands, and was the B-side of their "If I Could Live It Over (I’d Be a Different Guy)" single.
-The song was covered by country singer Dolly Parton on her 1999 album The Grass Is Blue, and by metal band Warrant on their 1990 album Cherry Pie.
-The song appeared in the 2011 film Straw Dogs.

 Track listing

+^The original album version of "Highway Song" was approximately 7 minutes long; later remastered versions of the album feature the song with an extended fade-out, lengthening it to 7:31 (this latter version was also featured on the band's Rattlesnake Rock 'N Roll Greatest Hits album).